Five Things Business Owners Can Do at Year-End to Lower Their Taxes

 How much you can contribute each year depends on the type of plan you have and the amount of your net earnings from self-employment.
 For example, the maximum contribution for a solo 401(k) plan is 20% of your net self-employment earnings plus an elective deferral contribution of up to an annual threshold amount.
 Check the IRS website for annual contribution limits.

 You can contribute to these plans and take a deduction up until the time your tax return for the year is due--April 15th or October 15th if you file an extension.
 However, you must establish a solo (401)(k) by December 31st to take deductions for your contributions in that year.

 3. Sell Losing Stocks

 If, like many investors, you have stocks that have gone down in value since you purchased them, sell enough before the end of the year to have at least $3,000 in losses.
-If your total capital losses exceed all your capital gains for the year you may deduct up to $3,000 of these losses from your ordinary income for 2012--that is, the income you make from your business.
+If your total capital losses exceed all your capital gains for the year you may deduct up to $3,000 of these losses from your ordinary income--that is, the income you make from your business.
 If your overall capital loss is more than $3,000, the excess carries over to the next year.
 For details, see Donating Stock to Charity.

 4. Open an HSA